Skip to main content

 check_brand_visibility

-Analyze brand visibility across AI platforms by simulating queries to measure mention rates, positions, sentiment, and competitor presence.
+Analyze brand visibility across ChatGPT, Perplexity, Claude, and Gemini by simulating realistic queries to track mention rates, positions, sentiment, and competitor landscape.

 Instructions